-For Windows we provide an installation script in the directory renew2.5\bin\win for your convenience.
+For Windows we provide an installation script in the directory renew2.6\bin\win for your convenience.
 This batch file has to be started from its own directory.

 '''

-cd renew2.5\bin\win
+cd renew2.6\bin\win

 installrenew

 '''

-This will create the batch files renew.bat, loadrenew.bat, makestub.bat, compilestub.bat and jcompile.bat in the same directory (see Table 2.1).
+This will create the batch files renew.bat, loadrenew.bat, makestub.bat, compilestub.bat, jcompile.bat, and renewexport.bat in the same directory (see Table 2.1).

 However, you must make sure that java can be called with your current setting of the PATH environment variable.
-It is also required that you start the installation script from the bin\win directory, otherwise it cannot find the location of the package.
+It is also required that you start the installation script from the bin/win directory, otherwise it cannot find the location of the package.